 But smaller-scale projects often use crediting systems that enjoy much more flexibility in how they determine baselines.

 In Tumring, Cambodia’s pilot REDD+ project covering almost 68,000 hectares (168,000 acres), more than 37% of the forest in the project area has been damaged or lost since the project began.
-But that hasn’t prevented the project from issuing 645,410 tons of carbon credits in 2021, accredited by the Verified Carbon Standard (VCS) that is operated by a private company called Verra.
+But that hasn’t prevented the project from issuing 645,410 tons of carbon credits in 2021, accredited by the Verified Carbon Standard (VCS) that is operated by a U.S.-based nonprofit corporation called Verra.

 Also this year, a journalistic investigation into Matavén, another Verra project and the largest REDD+ venture in Colombia, found that the projected deforestation rate was almost five times that of the Colombian government’s rate for the rest of the Amazon.
 The investigation was led by the Latin American Center for Investigative Reporting (CLIP) and Mongabay Latam, in collaboration with Carbon Market Watch and supported by the Pulitzer Center on Crisis Reporting.
 It also found that the project took its baseline from an area of forest that has roads, deforestation hotspots, and no designation as Indigenous reserve — conditions that stand in contrast to those in the project area and make forest clearing considerably more likely.
 It concluded that credits from Matavén were being used to avoid the national carbon tax without actually affecting emissions.